 Violation of tax law is a serious offense.
 If you are caught, it may end your L-1 visa status in the United States and result in your forced removal.

 It May Affect Your Future Status Adjustment

 If you are an L-1 nonimmigrant with plans to become a green card holder in the future, you must make sure you are attentive when it comes to your taxes.
 When applying for status adjustment, your tax return compliance will be scrutinized.
 If there are issues in this area, it could jeopardize your chances of becoming a permanent resident.

 To receive the taxation benefit of allowable deductions and credits, you must file an accurate income tax return on time.
 A tax return is considered timely if it is filed within 16 months of the due date.
 If you fail to file within the date, the IRS has the right to deny you the allowable deductions and credits.

 How VisaNation Law Group Immigration Attorneys Can Help

 Violation of immigration and taxation law has both immediate and future consequences, and ignorance of the law is not a tenable excuse.
 This is why you need the help of an expert to guide you in your L-1 visa taxation.

-Here at Immi-USA, we have a team of highly experienced immigration attorneys specialized in providing high-quality immigration legal representation for those under work visa statuses such as the L-1.
+VisaNation Law Group immigration attorneys specialize in providing high-quality immigration legal representation for those under work visa statuses such as the L-1.
 We help our clients make the most of their time and effort spent in the United States.
-To understand your taxation status and to learn how to file your tax return appropriately and in a timely manner, you can get in touch with our immigration attorneys today by filling out this contact form.
+To understand your taxation status and to learn how to file your tax return appropriately and in a timely manner, you can get in touch with a VisaNation Law Group immigration attorneys today by filling out this contact form.